christinespades/ildzium-engine/README.md

 ## Design philosophy
-The engine enforces best practices for performance while remaining customizable, allowing developers to focus on gameplay and creative iteration without compromising efficiency. proprietary hyperoptimized Vulkan engine tailor-made for complex games with a unique aesthetic, where the complexity is not in the rendering of a million small particles, advanced lights, decals, meshes and clutter, but in the numeric/computational behavior of objects and the artistic/original/creative visual effects, postprocessing etc laid on top of very simple and performant structures... leveraging GPU wherever possible, cache optimization, rigid, enforced optimal structures and patterns, and minimizing any unnecesasry features. i design my conlang, compiler, engine and game in tandem and make adjustments along the way to achieve the desired result (my desire also evolves). for example, i might force the user to only have one giant optimized vertex buffer on the GPU, enforce the most optimal vulkan multi-draw indirect instanced thing or whatever, decide to not support any kind of expensive ray tracing or lights, for the gpu and rendering side: custom ray tracing, compute shaders, QEM, LODs, drawing inspiration from all the advanced techniques, newest approaches in rendering etc, but always focus on simplicity, minimalism and lowpoly. texture and mesh pipelines, binary format, supercompression, optimized data structures, circular buffers, bucket arrays, hash maps, this builds on the core ildz library and is the point where these overlap.
+The engine enforces best practices for performance while remaining customizable, allowing developers to focus on gameplay and creative iteration without compromising efficiency.

 ## Planned expansions
 - Integration with the Ildz compiler, enabling transpilation from C to Ildz for a fully self-contained, high-performance development stack.